Hurricane Milton: President Biden postpones Germany trip – DW – 10/08/2024

 Hurricane Milton: President Biden postpones Germany tripOctober 8, 2024

-US President Joe Biden has postponed a planned visit to Germany week as the powerful Hurricane Milton approaches the state of Florida.
+US President Joe Biden has postponed planned visits to Germany and Angola later this week as Hurricane Milton approaches the state of Florida.

+"I just don't think I can be out of the country at this time," he said at the White House on Tuesday.

+Biden said Milton, which is already one of the most powerful Atlantic storms on record, "could be one of the worst storms in 100 years" and said he's working "to increase the size and presence" of the federal government's response.

 He had then been scheduled to travel to the western state of Rhineland-Palatinate to host a Ukraine summit at the US Ramstein airbase.